When Your Child Needs a Blood Test: Coping Tips

 - Ask the healthcare provider whether the blood test involves a finger-stick or blood draw.
 The experience is very different for each, and you don't want your child to be surprised.
-You may also want to ask whether a numbing medication (topical anesthetic) can be used to ease pain.
+You may also want to ask whether a numbing medicine (topical anesthetic) can be used to ease pain.

 - Unless told not to by the healthcare provider, make sure your child drinks plenty of fluids before the test.
 This improves blood flow.
 It also makes it easier to find and access a vein.

 - Ask whether you can visit the lab ahead of time without your child to observe what happens.
 This is especially helpful if your child will need frequent blood work.
 You can learn exactly where to go and how long things take.
 You can also meet the lab technicians.

 - If observing ahead of time is not possible, call and ask questions.
 For example, you might ask for a description of the lab.
 Or you can ask which lab technician is best with children.

 - Ask your healthcare provider or someone at the lab what the process is if the technician has trouble drawing blood.
 Let them know that if this happens, you may respectfully request another technician.

 Once you know what to expect, you can prepare your child.

 - As you explain things, be comforting and matter-of-fact.
 Explain that it must be done, but admit that you wish it weren't needed.

 - Tell your child that it will hurt a bit, but the procedure won't last long.
 Let your child know that after it is over, the hurt stops right away.